mehedirm6244/sysfex/README.md

 Required for installing Sysfex:
 - `CMake` : for compiling

-Required to make Sysfex work properly:
 - `libx11` (or `libx11-dev`) : for getting screen resolution on Xorg
-- Any nerd patched font : for displaying font icons properly
+- `viu` : backend for rendering image

 ### Cloning and compiling